-Acne is one of the most common skin conditions people have.
-While acne can appear almost anywhere on the body, the nose is particularly prone.
+While acne can appear almost anywhere on the body, the nose is particularly prone to symptoms such as pimples.
 A person can prevent future breakouts on their nose by finding the cause and type of acne they have.

 Acne rosacea is a type of rosacea, a common skin condition that affects the face.
 People with rosacea experience redness of the skin that can be lasting or pass quickly.